mcmil/wuff-skeleton/README.md

 # wuff-skeleton
 [![Build Status](https://travis-ci.org/mcmil/wuff-skeleton.svg)](https://travis-ci.org/mcmil/wuff-skeleton)

 This project is a skeleton for an application based on e(fx)clipse.
-Currently this sample is running on an experimental [e(fx)clipse branch in Wuff] (https://github.com/mcmil/wuff/tree/efxclipse).
+The build process is handled by Gradle and  [Wuff](https://github.com/akhikhl/wuff)

 Please note that the sample works on  Linux and Windows machines only.
 Java 8 is required.